 In light of the continuing COVID-19 Pandemic, the Brown County Museum remains closed until further notice.
 The Brown County Historical Society remains committed to presenting the history of Brown County, so please view our new digital exhibits here until the museum reopens.

-A History of Brown County’s “Hair-itage” will be on display through February 2020 on the first floor of the museum.
+This exhibit will be on display through 2021 on the second floor of the Brown County Historical Society’s museum.

 Art and Artists of Brown County: The Gag Family

 Never Shall I Forget – Brown County and the U.S.-Dakota War